jainiejose/jainiejose/README.md

 # Hi! 👋

 Like many other budding data enthusiasts, my journey into data was nonlinear.
-I got my first introduction to SQL and understanding about the whole data ecosystem through SheLovesData.
-I joined ShelovesData because I wanted to have a community with other data enthusiasts where I can learn from and grow with.
+I got my first introduction to SQL and understanding about the whole data ecosystem through [Shelovesdata](https://www.shelovesdata.com/).
+I joined Shelovesdata because I wanted to have a community with other data enthusiasts where I can learn from and grow with.
 Since then I have developed a passion for data and began self-teaching myself and seeking out resources to hone and improve my skills.

 ## A little more about me...